codeinthehole/codeinthehole.com/www/posts/0035-using-pip-to-install-from-github.rst

 .. sourcecode:: bash

-    $ pip install -e git+git://github.com/tangentlabs/django-oscar.git#egg=django-oscar
+    $ pip install git+git://github.com/tangentlabs/django-oscar.git#egg=django-oscar

 This will install from the HEAD of the master branch.
-However, when you use pip freeze to export your dependencies (usually to a ``requirements.txt`` file), pip will fix the reference to a specific commit by including its ID within the URL:
+However, when you use ``pip freeze`` to export your dependencies (usually to a ``requirements.txt`` file), pip will fix the reference to a specific commit by including its ID within the URL:

 .. sourcecode:: bash